deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Upgrade Process

-The _Upgrade Process_ for the Venus Protocol is comprehensive and managed entirely by onchain _Governance_.
+The _Upgrade Process_ for the Venus Protocol is comprehensive and managed entirely by XVS token holders through onchain _Governance_.
 The _Upgrade Process_ can be split into two distinct categories: parameter changes and contract logic upgrades.

 ### Parameter Changes
 Parameter changes are executed by calling privileged functions on various protocol contracts.
 Control over these functions is managed through a multi-layered permissions structure:
-1.  **Direct `admin` Control**: The most critical parameters are directly alterable by the `admin` role, which is the `Normal Timelock` contract (48-hour delay).
+1.  **Direct `admin` Control**: The most critical parameters are directly alterable by the `admin` role, which is the `Normal Timelock` contract (controlled by XVS token holders with 48-hour delay).
-2.  **Access Control Manager (`ACM`)**: Most parameters are owned by the `AccessControlManager` contract.
+2.  **Access Control Manager (`ACM`)**: Most parameters are owned by the `AccessControlManager` contract (which is owned by the Normal Timelock, controlled by XVS token holders).
 This contract grants specific permissions to different roles, enabling fine-grained control.
 For instance:
-    *   The `Normal Timelock` is granted permission for significant but non-emergency changes.
+    *   The `Normal Timelock` (controlled by XVS governance) is granted permission for significant but non-emergency changes.
-    *   The `Fast Timelock` (1-hour delay) is granted permission for less critical or more urgent parameter updates (e.g., `VAI` interest rates).
+    *   The `Fast Timelock` (controlled by XVS governance with 1-hour delay) is granted permission for less critical or more urgent parameter updates (e.g., `VAI` interest rates).
-    *   Emergency multisigs like [`Pause Guardian` and `Multisig Critical`](#security-council) are granted access to functions that pause the protocol or adjust critical risk parameters during emergencies, bypassing the standard _Governance_ process.
+    *   Emergency multisigs (3/6 threshold) like [`Pause Guardian` and `Multisig Critical`](#security-council) are granted access to functions that pause the protocol or adjust critical risk parameters during emergencies, bypassing the standard _Governance_ process but with limited scope.

 ### Contract Upgrades (Code Changes)
-Upgrades to the smart contract logic itself also follow the _Governance_ process, primarily through the `Normal Timelock` (48-hour delay).
+Upgrades to the smart contract logic itself also follow the _Governance_ process controlled by XVS token holders, primarily through the `Normal Timelock` (48-hour delay).
 Venus employs two main upgrade patterns:

 1.  **Diamond Proxy (`Comptroller`)**: The main `Comptroller` uses the Diamond Standard (EIP-2535).
-Upgrades are performed via `diamondCut` proposals, which allow governance to:
+Upgrades are performed via `diamondCut` proposals submitted by XVS token holders, which allow governance to:
     *   Add new facets with additional functionality
     *   Replace existing facets to fix bugs or add features
     *   Remove facets that are no longer needed

     Each facet upgrade only affects specific functions mapped to that facet, allowing for surgical precision in upgrades.
 For example, updating reward logic only requires replacing the `RewardFacet` without touching market operations in `MarketFacet`.
 This modularity significantly reduces the risk of introducing bugs to unrelated functionality during upgrades.

 2.  **Beacon Proxies (`VTokens`)**: The markets (`VToken` contracts) are deployed as proxies pointing to a central `UpgradeableBeacon`.
-To upgrade all markets at once, a governance proposal simply needs to change the implementation contract address within the beacon.
+To upgrade all markets at once, XVS token holders must pass a governance proposal to change the implementation contract address within the beacon.
 This single transaction atomically upgrades the logic for all `VToken` contracts.

 # Contracts & Permissions